g0ng0n12/super-duper-fortnight/README.md

 Nowadays the refund functionality is against your balance and not validating against an old transaction that is in the wallet

-Also I fixed the StripServiceTest by using several mocks and in integration-test happy path that the external endpoint is tested.
+Also I fixed the StripServiceTest by using several mocks and in integration-test happy path that the external endpoint is tested. and I created an endpoint to create an empty wallet in order to have a wallet to test the endpoints.

 -----------------------
 ## Requirements